-- (v) the state of wind, sea and current, and the proximity of navigational hazards; - (vi) the draught in relation to the available depth of water. - (b) Additionally, by vessels with operational radar: - (i) the characteristics, efficiency and limitations of the radar equipment; - (ii) any constraints imposed by the radar range scale in use; - (iii) the effect on radar detection of the sea state, weather and other sources of interference; - (iv) the possibility that small vessels, ice and other floating objects may not be detected by radar at an adequate range; - (v) the number, location and movement of vessels detected by radar; - (vi) the more exact assessment of the visibility that may be possible when radar is used to determine the range of vessels or other objects in the vicinity.

-Risk of collision
+(v) the state of wind, sea and current, and the proximity of navigational hazards; (vi) the draught in relation to the available depth of water. (b) Addit ionally, by vessels with operational radar: (i) the characteristics, efficiency and limitations of the radar equipment; (ii) any constraints imposed by the radar range scale in use; (iii) the effect on radar detection of the sea state, weather and other sources of interference; (iv) the possibility that small vessels, ice and other floating objects may not be detected by radar at an adequate range; (v) the number, location and movement of vessels detected by radar; (vi) the more exact assessment of the visibility that may be possible when radar is used to determine the range of vessels or other objects in the vicinity.
+Rule 7 Ruit / Risk of collision (a) vessel shall use all available means appropriate to the prevailing circumstances and ions to determine if risk of collision exists.
+If there is any doubt such risk shall be deemed st.

-- (a) Every vessel shall use all available means appropriate to the prevailing circumstances and conditions to determine if risk of collision exists.
-If there is any doubt such risk shall be deemed to exist. - (b) Proper use shall be made of radar equipment if fitted and operational, including long-range scanning to obtain early warning of risk of collision and radar plotting or equivalent systematic observation of detected objects. - (c) Assumptions shall not be made on the basis of scanty information, especially scanty radar information. - (d) In determining if risk of collision exists the following considerations shall be among those taken into account: - (i) such risk shall be deemed to exist if the compass bearing of an approaching vessel does not appreciably change; - (ii) such risk may sometimes exist even when an appreciable bearing change is evident, particularly when approaching a very large vessel or a tow or when approaching a vessel at close range.
+(33) condit to exis ions to determine if risk of collision exists.
+If there is any doubt such risk shall be deemed t. (b) Proper use shall be made of radar equipment if fitted and operational, including long-range scanning to obtain early warning of risk of collision and radar plotting or equivalent systematic observation of detected objects. (c) Assumptions shall not be made on the basis of scanty information, especially scanty radar information. (d) In determining if risk of collision exists the following considerations shall be among those taken into account: (i) such risk shall be deemed to exist if the compass bearing of an approaching vessel does not appreciably change; (ii) such risk may sometimes exist even when an appreciable bearing change is evident, particularly when approaching a very large vessel or a tow or when approaching a vessel at close range.